Am I Becoming an Alcoholic? Recognize the Signs and Get Help - female depressed and drinking alcohol

 Alcoholism, on the other hand, is a form of alcohol abuse where an individual is unable to manage their drinking habit so that they feel they can’t function well without alcohol.
 Alcohol abuse can spiral out of control and may develop into alcoholism.

 When you drink excessively, your body gradually becomes dependent on alcohol.
-According to the National Institute of Health, about 17 million adults (18 and above) have some sort of drinking problem.
+According to the National Institute of Health, 28.1 million adults ages 18 and older (10.9% in this age group) have some sort of drinking problem.

 Signs You Are an Alcoholic